 Run: Transition area onto bike path, north towards the Elwood Canal and return along foreshore paths to finish.

-Please remember: The Victorian All Schools Triathlon Championships is a mass participation event with minimal equipment requirements, simply a roadworthy bike and correctly fitted helmet; and we welcome athletes with a disability to enter the multiclass category.
+Please remember: The Victorian All Schools Triathlon Championships is a mass participation event with minimal equipment requirements.
+A roadworthy bike and correctly fitted helmet are required.
+We also welcome athletes with a disability to enter the multi-class category.

-If you would like to book a marquee for the day please click below and download the marquee booking form and email to: firstname.lastname@example.org
+If you would like to book a marquee for the day please email firstname.lastname@example.org